 First and foremost, do your research.
 The internet, for all its faults, is a great tool for looking at the styles of engagement rings that are now available.
-Buying online is also easier than ever, thanks to retailers embracing customer interaction though via digital means.
+Buying online is also easier than ever, thanks to retailers embracing customer interaction through digital means.

 Don’t be afraid to try different styles.
-Some hands suit one style of ring, and others may suit a different style.
-Your fingers will determine whether you will suit a pear shaped center stone, for example, as it helps to lengthen the look of your hand.
+Some hands suit one ring style, and others may suit a different style.
+Your fingers will determine whether you will suit a pear-shaped center stone, for example, as it helps to lengthen the look of your hand.